There are two varieties of Kyoto-based rice suitable for making sake: Iwai (sake specific rice) and Kyo-no-kagayaki (sake rice).

 Kyo-no-kagayaki has a 10% larger yield and lower protein content than the previous kakemai rice, Nihonbare.
 Additionally it has more major flavor components of Isoamyl acetate and Ethyl caproate than the other commonly-used kakemai rice, Matsuribare.
 In fact, sake giant Gekkeikan developed a sake using this Kyo-no-kagayaki for its koji because of the higher suitability for sake production.

 Kyo-no-kagayaki (Kyoto’s shine) was named after the outstandingly brilliant white color observed after steaming.
-Moreover if is brewed with Kyoto water, it creates a transparent purity which looks like the sake is shining.
+Moreover if is brewed with Kyoto water, it creates a transparent purity that looks like the sake is shining.
 Sake using Kyo-no-kagayaki carries a rich flavor and round texture.